NazakatUmrani/Sports-Person-Classifier/README.md

 ## Running the Application

+To run the application, navigate to the `frontend` directory and run `npm run dev`.
 To run the backend, navigate to the `backend` directory and run `python server.py`.